 A therapist might have you do “homework” assignments to build on topics discussed in therapy, and it’s normal to ask questions at any point during therapy.
-As time passes, therapy can help people become more positive and happy.
+As time passes, therapy can help improve a person’s mental health and overall happiness.

-- Acceptance and commitment therapy – can help people become aware of thoughts and emotions.
+- Acceptance and commitment therapy – helps people become aware of thoughts and emotions.

-- Psychodynamic therapy – may people understand subconscious experiences and how they might affect their behavior.
+- Psychodynamic therapy – helps people understand subconscious experiences and how they might affect their behavior.

-- Dialectical behavior therapy – may people cope with stress, improve regulation of emotions, and work on relationships.
+- Dialectical behavior therapy – helps people cope with stress, improve regulation of emotions, and work on relationships.